thejsway/thejsway/manuscript/chapter06.md

 You see a new keyword: `this`.
 This is automatically set by JavaScript inside a method and represents **the object on which the method was called**.

-The `describe()` method doesn't take any parameters.
+The `describe()` method doesn’t take any parameters.
 It uses `this` to access the properties of the object on which it is called.

 ## JavaScript predefined objects